-I’m just a normal bloke from Plymouth, a city in the South West of England, who’s done quite well in business.
+I’m just a normal bloke from Plymouth, who’s done quite well in business.

 I don’t have magic genes, and I wasn’t born with a silver spoon in my mouth.
 My Dad was an electrician, and my Mum worked in a sewing factory.

-I haven’t always made good decisions.
-I used to be five stone overweight.
+Also, I haven’t always made good decisions.
+You see, I used to be five stone overweight.
 I used to smoke, and drink too much.
-I nearly bankrupted myself once.
-I’ve gone into partnerships and business plans that have fallen flat on their face, time and time again.
+On more than one occasion, I nearly bankrupted myself.
+Time and time again, I’ve gone into partnerships and business plans that have fallen flat on their face.